jmcgettrick/MoodleDirectV2/README.txt

 - Improved CSS to scope only to plugins and files added to jQuery plugin organisation
 - Forum posts are now submitted to Turnitin when posted
 - Database dump added to PP settings page
-- WSDL files are now stored locally.
+- WSDL files used by SDK are now stored locally.
-- Configuration setting added to use Moodle SSL certificate.
+- SDK setting added to use Moodle SSL certificate if it is present.
 - Code changes as required by Moodlerooms to better fit Moodle guidelines
 - Fixes:
 	> User could submit to Turnitin Assignment without accepting Moodle disclaimer